Shutterstock clicks with investors in market debut

-Shutterstock Inc (SSTK.N) soared 34 percent in its market debut, valuing the company at more than $700 million, as investors bet on strong demand for the company's stock images from multimedia customers, especially online.
+Shutterstock Inc soared 34 percent in its market debut, valuing the company at more than 436 million pounds, as investors bet on strong demand for the company's stock images from multimedia customers, especially online.

 Shutterstock, which has more than 35,000 approved image contributors, offers more than 20 million photographs and illustrations that customers can license and download through subscriptions.

-Growing demand for online images has raised interest in companies that provide such services, with Carlyle Group LP (CG.O) snapping up Getty Images for $3.3 billion in August.
+Growing demand for online images has raised interest in companies that provide such services, with Carlyle Group LP snapping up Getty Images for $3.3 billion (2.0 billion pounds) in August.

 Shutterstock said in its IPO filing that a sponsored study showed that the market for pre-shot commercial digital photographs would grow by nearly 50 percent to $6 billion in 2016.